Our Leaders

 Chief Development Officer

-Julie is an accomplished development executive with more than 30 years of proven experience as a leader, fundraiser and strategist.
-Before joining Houston Food Bank, Julie served in various executive roles with The Texas Heart Institute, Susan G. Komen Breast Cancer Foundation, and Memorial Hermann Health System, among others.
+Julie Voss is an accomplished development executive with more than 30 years of proven experience as a leader, fundraiser and strategist.
+Before joining Houston Food Bank, Voss served in various executive roles with The Texas Heart Institute, Susan G. Komen Breast Cancer Foundation, and Memorial Hermann Health System, among others.

-Julie holds a Bachelor of Business Administration in Marketing from The McCombs School of Business at The University of Texas at Austin and a Master’s in Nonprofit Management from the University of Houston Downtown.
-She has been credentialed as a Certified Fundraising Executive (CFRE) since 2009.
+Voss holds a Bachelor of Business Administration in Marketing from The McCombs School of Business at The University of Texas at Austin and a Master’s in Nonprofit Management from the University of Houston Downtown.
+She has been credentialed as a Certified Fundraising Executive (CFRE) since 2009; is a member of the Association of Fundraising Professionals; a member of Ladies of Literacy for Barbara Bush Foundation; and a lifetime member of National Charity League.

 Board of Directors